 \section{Conclusion}

-With the aid of powerful quantum computers, recent work \citep{DLV+23,hikimaquantum} showed that new $O(\mathrm{poly} \log T)$ regret bound can be achieved in quantum Bayesian optimization.
-While with many potential applications like hyperparameter tuning and drug discovery, however, their work heavily relies on the RKHS assumption which makes them suffer from the curse of dimensionality.
-In many applications, when the data sits in high-dimensional space, their regret bound becomes vacuous and the algorithm doesn't work well.

-In this paper, we develop a new Q-NLB-UCB algorithm which aims at efficiently solving quantum non-linear bandit optimization problem.
-The key design of Q-NLB-UCB involves parametric function approximation, quantum fast-forward, and quantum Monte Carlo mean estimation.
-All these techniques contribute to the new input dimension-free regret bound of Q-NLB-UCB.
-Moreover, the choice of parametric function can be generic, such as linear function, quadratic function, or even deep neural network.
-Our experiments on synthetic functions and real-world AutoML tasks also shows that Q-NLB-UCB works more efficiently that other quantum bandit algorithms in terms of both regrets and runtime.
+With the aid of quantum computing, recent works \citep{DLV+23,hikimaquantum} showed that new $O(\mathrm{poly} \log T)$ regret bound can be achieved in quantum non-linear bandit optimization, but their works heavily rely on the RKHS assumption which suffers from the curse of dimensionality.
+Real-world data usually sit in high-dimensional spaces, making their regret bounds vacuous.
+In this paper, we develop the new Q-NLB-UCB algorithm which efficiently solves the problem in high-dimensional cases.
+The key design of Q-NLB-UCB involves quantum Monte Carlo mean estimation, parametric function approximation, and quantum fast-forward techniques, which all contribute to the new \emph{input dimension-free} regret bound of Q-NLB-UCB.
+Moreover, the choice of parametric functions can be generic, such as linear or quadratic functions, or even deep neural networks.
+Technically, our analysis of the new quantum non-linear regression oracle can be of independent interests in more quantum machine learning problems in the future.